Guide to T1019 HCPCS Code for Personal Care Services

 Compliance with these requirements is critical for ensuring accurate and timely reimbursement

-Common Modifiers for T1019
+Common Modifiers for T1019 Services

-• T1019-U6: Represents a temporary 45-day increase in personal care assistant services.
+• T1019-U6: Temporary 45-day increase in services.

 Let's Talk